+- Contract specifications for UW Capital Projects require compliance with City of Bothell's stormwater requirements for post-construction activities. - The UW already has other policy statement that guide sustainable building on campus.
 The UW Capital Projects Office has over 25 Leadership in Energy and Environmental Design (LEED) accredited professionals on staff.
-Under new state law, state funded construction projects of a certain square footage must obtain LEED certification.

-Building permits, including post-construction stormwater management, are submitted to the City of Bothell.
+Under new state law, state funded construction projects of a certain square footage must obtain LEED certification. - Building permits, including post-construction stormwater management, are submitted to the City of Bothell.
+The City sees no distinction between the two systems when it comes to postconstruction stormwater management.

-7. Pollution Prevention and Good Housekeeping
+Pollution Prevention and Good Housekeeping

-According to the Permit, UW Bothell/CCC will:
+According to the Permit, UW Bothell/CC will: